JoshuaKGoldberg/Goldblog/content/blog/how-i-apply-to-conferences/index.md

 Then, even if a CFP process is well-managed, your submission just might not match what the organizers are looking for.

 I was rejected from multiple conferences before I landed my first talk.
-After that my rate was around 5% for a while.
+For a while after that my rate was around 5%.
-Now it's around 35% or so.
+It's since slowly grown to around 35% or so.

-Getting rejected is part of the process.
+Rejections are part of the process.
 Keep applying and eventually you'll get in.
+You got this!
+💙

+---

 ## Further Resources